Argo and the environment

 Argo uses simple profiling floats (often referred to as robotic floats, robotic profiling floats, or simply by the generic term Argo floats) that operate for 3-6 years in the ocean, returning profiles of ocean properties (temperature, salinity and, increasingly, oxygen, nutrients and bio-optical parameters) every 10 days.
 The floats operate throughout the global oceans, usually in remote regions where there is little ship traffic.
 Around 30 nations contribute to the ~3500 float array.
 To maintain global coverage, between 600 and 900 floats are deployed each year.

 S. Riser, S. Wifjjels and the AST have written Argo’s environmental impact statement which explores this topic in detail.
 This webpage simply summarizes key findings from the review, so please refer to the actual statement for more information.
+In addition, there is now a leaflet created by EuroArgo which can be printed and folded, shown as a poster or shown on a screen.
+The leaflet takes the information from the impact statement and conveys it via graphics and short descriptions.

 Environmental impact of the floats